 The northern gate which today embellishes the large street which interrupts the walls is a fake in the sense that only the inscription and the tughra are original (you may wish to see the original gate in a separate window).
 A third gate, of which only the long underground passage remains was situated in the south-western part of the enclosure and it was the arrival point of the road from Paphos.

-The Venetians placed a column supporting a winged lion in St. Mark's square in Venice and they did the same in all the main towns of their territories.
+The Venetians placed a column supporting a winged lion in Piazza S. Marco in Venice and they did the same in all the main towns of their territories.
 At Nicosia they utilized a granite column from Salamis, an ancient town near Famagusta.
 Apart from this column and the imposing new walls the Venetians did not build other monuments in Nicosia.
 Turner remarked in his book: It is astonishing how few Venetian remains there are in Nicosia.

 An abandoned lintel near the Cathedral with three coats of arms; the central one was most likely that of the Kingdom of Cyprus; the right one is of the Lusignan family whereas the left one belonged to a local noble family